Testing website functionality

 There are, of course, many other examples of functional testing, and those will vary from website to website.

-Need help with your website functional testing?
+Need help with your testing?

 Whether you have a one off need for testing, or the need for ongoing testing and collaboration for new sections or features being added to your website, get in touch.

 Depending on your requirements, feedback of issues found can be compiled into a single email, Word.doc, PDF or PowerPoint, or you might use systems such as Confluence, Jira, Trello or Slack for capturing, tracking and retesting bugs.